Majestic-labs-AI/benchmarks-ai/README.md

 ### Setting up a Google A100

 We need to do this in my personal account because the Majestic account doesn't have quota.
-Also, we switched regions from Toronto to Idaho because Toronto didn't have any A100s (and Idaho didn't have any L4s)
+Also, we switched regions from Toronto to Iowa because Toronto didn't have any A100s (and Iowa didn't have any L4s)

 ```bash
 gcloud compute instances create nvidia-a100 \